SemanticMediaWiki/SemanticImageCaption/docs/CONTRIBUTING.md

-If you would like to make a contribution to [Semantic Approved Revs][sar] (a.k.a.
-SAR), please ensure that pull requests are based on the current master.
+If you would like to make a contribution to [Semantic Image Caption][sic] (a.k.a.
+SIC), please ensure that pull requests are based on the current master.

 In order to swiftly coordinate a contribution, the following should be provided:
 - Definition that complies with the existing `json` file